JP Morgan Chase CEO: ‘We cannot have a negative outcome’ on Ukraine and Russia’s nuclear threat

 AI

-Jamie Dimon, CEO of JPMorgan Chase, said on October 24 at an Institute for International Finance event that Russia’s full scale and its nuclear threat could not have a negative outcome.
+Jamie Dimon, CEO of JPMorgan Chase, said October at an Institute for International event that Russia’s full scale and its nuclear threat could not have a negative outcome.

 “A lot of nations that border Russia are quite concerned.”
 He said that some nations (who) do not border Russia were also quite concerned.

-Since the beginning of the full scale invasion in February 2022, Russian President Vladimir has made repeated nuclear threats against Ukraine as well as the West.
+Since the beginning of the full scale in February 2022, Vladimir has made repeated nuclear threats against Ukraine as well as the West.
 The threats failed to materialize and Moscow continues its all-out warfare without using its nuclear arsenal.

 Dimon stated that the nuclear proliferation was a greater threat to humanity than climate changes.